BLE-LTER/ble-handbook/handbook.md

 - UTLists (Sympa mailing list management software) `+`
 - Slack groups for LTER IMs (at https://lter.slack.com).
 Optional: EDI/NCEAS groups.
 - Subscription to the im@lternet.edu mailing list, plus imc@lternet.edu for the lead IM
 - Google Account for YouTube, etc. - beaufortlagoons@gmail.com.
-Credentials in Tim's UT Stache, shared with our lead PI Ken Dunton
+Credentials in Tim's UT Stache, shared with our lead PI Ken Dunton.
+You must log in once every two years to keep the account active.

 Legend: